 Education

-The UC Davis One Health Institute and the Karen C. Drayer Wildlife Health Center attract students from around the world for research and training in wildlife health, including zoological medicine and pathology, emerging infectious disease, epidemiology and data modeling.
-Education paths in wildlife health at the UC Davis School of Veterinary Medicine include:
+The UC Davis One Health Institute (OHI) attracts students from around the world for research and training in wildlife health, including zoological medicine and pathology, emerging infectious disease, epidemiology and data modeling.
+Education paths in wildlife health at the OHI within the UC Davis School of Veterinary Medicine include:

 Four-year program leading to the Doctor of Veterinary Medicine (DVM) degree with an emphasis in wildlife health.
 See information about admissions and admission requirements to the program at the UC Davis School of Veterinary Medicine.